movementbuff/otgjson/README.md

 - Paste the downloaded file GzGameUserSettings.json from your download directory into the OTG folder, replacing your current version of the file.

 - Open GzGameUserSettings.json and check if any changes need to be made as per the compconfig guide.
+Some entries may be missing and these should be auto-generated when you launch the game.

 - Save changes if applicable.

+- Right Click the file GzGameUserSettings.json, select Properties, then tick the box "Unblock" and press OK.
+Make sure the Properties Window that opens is titled "GzGameUserSettings.json Properties".

-DO NOT SET THIS FILE TO READ ONLY.
+- DO NOT SET THIS FILE TO READ ONLY.

 - Open Off The Grid and set up your sensitivity and other settings that may have reset.